telerik/blazor-docs/knowledge-base/scheduler-many-colors-for-appointments.md

 ## Description

-I want to set different background color to the appointments.
-I see that this can be achieved through the [OnItemRender]({%slug scheduler-events%}#itemrender) event by adding custom CSS class to the appointment.
+I want to set different background colors to the appointments dynamically.
+I can add custom CSS classes through the [OnItemRender]({%slug scheduler-events%}#itemrender) event.
 However, this isn't a practical use case for us, as we will be applying many different styles, which can change depending on who is using the application, so we don't want to have that many classes for each case.
 Is there any other way to achieve the desired result?
+We already have the colors in the database.

 ## Solution